Architecture¶

 There is a Rust type for every CSS property that librsvg supports; many

-of these types are newtypes around primitive types like f64
+of these types are newtypes around primitive types like f64.

 Eventually an entire CSS stylesheet, like the contents of a <style>